 The equine program at ISU is part of the Animal Science degree program.
 Students graduate with a BS in Animal Science, which is a 4-year degree.
 You can find the answers to most of your questions regarding the curriculum for an Animal Science degree at https://www.ans.iastate.edu/undergraduate/curriculum .

-The Equine Science program at ISU utilizes the historic horse barns located on campus and the newer Equine Learning Center located on Mortensen road.
-The horse farm provides students with the opportunity to learn and work in a hands-on setting.
-The historic barns on campus house two student apartments, an office, reproduction lab, equine treadmill, and a classroom.
-The Equine Learning Center offers an additional 25 stalls, lab, breeding area, and summer pasture.
+The Equine Science program at ISU utilizes the historic horse barns located on campus and the newer Equine Learning Center on Mortensen road.
+The horse farm allows students to learn and work in a hands-on setting.
+On-campus are historic barns that house two student apartments, an office, a reproduction lab, an equine treadmill, and a classroom used for the teaching program.
+The Equine Learning Center offers an additional 25 stalls, a lab, a breeding area, and pastures for horses.

 Students interested in pursuing a career in the Equine industry can obtain a variety of experiences within ISU’s science-based program.
 Students can choose from many equine focused courses, equine-related clubs, and they may find employment at the ISU equine farm.
 Riding classes are not offered, however, the University does offer riding opportunities through our IHSA Hunt seat and Western teams.
 These opportunities are available for all students at ISU, although most are Animal Science majors.

 - ANS 116 Practicum in Safe Horse Handling and Welfare.
 (0-3) Cr.
 1. F. Development of best practices for safe horse handling and practical equine health care tasks.
 Course will focus on equine welfare and human safety as well as provide training in necessary every day skills needed to own a horse or to work at a horse farm.
 Certificate of Safe Equine Handling and Welfare available upon course completion.
 Offered on satisfactory - fail grading basis only.
 Offered on a satisfactory-fail basis only.